MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-long-operations-guidance.md

 ## Create the Azure Function

-Create an Azure Function App based on the .Net Core runtime stack.
-[See Create Function App](https://docs.microsoft.com/azure/azure-functions/functions-create-function-app-portal) Create  [Azure Functions C# script](https://docs.microsoft.com/azure/azure-functions/functions-reference-csharp).
+Create an Azure Functions app based on the .Net Core runtime stack.
+See how to [create a function app](https://docs.microsoft.com/azure/azure-functions/functions-create-function-app-portal) and the [Azure Functions C# script reference](https://docs.microsoft.com/azure/azure-functions/functions-reference-csharp) for more information.

 Add a `DirectLineSecret` application setting to the Function App.
 See [Functioni App Settings](https://docs.microsoft.com/azure/azure-functions/functions-how-to-use-azure-function-app-settings)